Comparisons

 • Brand trust with compliance auditors

-• Existing DocuSign customer integration
+• Existing Docusign customer integration

-• Investigation and litigation capabilities
+• Investigation and litigation support (Luminance's Investigate module)

-For pricing details, see our DocuSign CLM pricing guide.
+For pricing details, see our Docusign CLM pricing guide.

 SpotDraft